 When an entity purchases land that has a building on it, the cost must be allocated between the land and the building; the result will be depreciation of the building, but not the land.
 A good way to derive this allocation is to use a property tax assessment or appraisal.

-- Acquisition costs—The cost to obtain the property rights through purchase or lease, royalty payments to the property owner.
+Acquisition costs—The cost to obtain the property rights through purchase or lease, or royalty payments to the property owner.

-- Exploration costs—Typically, these costs are expenses as incurred; however in certain circumstances in the oil and gas industry, they may be capitalized.
+Exploration costs—Typically, these costs are expensed as incurred; however in certain circumstances in the oil and gas industry, they may be capitalized.

 |×||Depletion base||×||Units extracted|